Scott Stratton: Biography

 Stratton was born in Campbellsburg, Kentucky, in 1869.
-He started his professional baseball career in 1888.
-Primarily a pitcher, Stratton sometimes played in the outfield on days he didn't pitch because of his hitting and fielding skills.
+He started his professional baseball career in 1888, when at age 18 he walked into the Louisville Colonels spring training camp and asked for a tryout.
+He performed so well that he was immediately given a contract.
+Primarily a pitcher, Stratton sometimes played in the outfield on days he didn't pitch because he possessed outstanding hitting and fielding skills.